labyrinthinesecurity/automatedReasoning/README.md

 Both expressions can be unified into a single equivalence class in the case of (x=4,y=3), so the problem is SATisfiable.

+What makes Z3 (and similar SMT solvers) very powerful is that they can derive solutions by mixing several theories together.
+Look at my project kinglet for example: it combines 3 theories: BitVectors logic, Propositional logic, and the theory of Equality.

 ## What can it bring to native Cloud control frameworks?